CDCgov/prime-public-health-data-infrastructure/docs/decisions/0011-fhirserver.md

 **Time to market** - Working with a solution that accelerates our time to market

-**Performance** - Performance in terms of availability, speed, reliability must be considered to pick a solution.
+**Performance** - Performance in terms of availability, speed, reliability must be considered to develop a solution.

 ## Considered Options